3 easy ways to automate your portfolio admin

 In addition to the Sharesight API, a number of custom integrations exist between Sharesight and online brokers that allow you to easily import trades to a Sharesight portfolio, including:

-If your online broker provides trade confirmation contract notes via email or you can download PDFs from your account, then you can forward those contract note trade confirmations to Sharesight and we’ll automagically “read” the trade details from the contents and add the trades to your portfolio.
+If your online broker provides Trade Confirmation Emails or you can download PDFs from your account of these trades, then you can forward those confirmations to Sharesight and we’ll automagically “read” the trade details from the contents and add the trades to your portfolio.

 It’s just a matter of forwarding the emails to us, or including Sharesight as a recipient on your trade confirmation emails in your brokerage account.
-Learn more by visiting: importing contract notes via email.
-We currently support contract notes from 100+ online brokers – If your broker’s contract notes are not yet available in Sharesight, leave a message in our community forum if you’d like us to add support for your broker.
+Learn more by visiting: Import trades via your broker’s trade confirmations.
+We currently support Trade Confirmation Emails from 100+ online brokers – If your broker’s are not yet available in Sharesight, leave a message in our community forum if you’d like us to add support for your broker.

 2. Keep up with corporate actions